rhayman/SpatialRateMapPlugin/README.md

 =====
 The most important thing the plugin needs (beyond ephysiopy) is a folder called "pos_data", **in the same place you've loaded phy from i.e where the spike_times.npy and spike_clusters.npy files are located from running KiloSort**.
 The pos_data folder must contain two files, one called data_array.npy and the other called timestamps.npy.
 They should look like this:

-data_array.npy - a 2 x m array where column 0 is x, column 1 is y and column 2 is timestamps IN SAMPLES.
-The timestamps are converted to seconds internally so make sure you save them in the xy.npy file as samples.
-The format PosTracker (see below) saves them in is unsigned int16.
+data_array.npy - a 2 x m array where column 0 is x and column 1 is y.

 timestamps.npy - a vector of timestamps, again in samples, that matches the length of the pos samples in data_array (i.e. m samples long in the above convention)